Defense Manufacturing Community Support Program

 The Defense Manufacturing Community Support Program is authorized under Section 846 of the Fiscal Year 2019 National Defense Authorization Act, which enabled the Secretary of Defense to establish a program to designate and support consortiums as defense manufacturing communities to strengthen the national security industrial base.
 This program was developed in coordination with the Assistant Secretary of Defense, Industrial Base Policy (formerly known as Assistant Secretary of Defense for Industrial Policy) and the Under Secretary of Defense, Research and Engineering.

 The Office of Local Defense Community Cooperation manages this program on behalf of the Department of Defense.
-A total of $50 million has been allocated ($25 million in each of the previous two fiscal years) to 11 Defense Manufacturing Communities to assist over 1,350 defense businesses and 29,000 workers.
+A total of $80 million has been allocated ($80 million in the previous three fiscal years, and $30 million in Fiscal Year 2023) to 17 Defense Manufacturing Communities to assist over 2,200 defense businesses and 38,000 workers.
 This program currently assists:

 The funding and technical assistance provided through the program enhances a region's ability to narrow gaps and address needs in defense manufacturing in the areas of: